Moldova 2025

 Impunity

-Impunity remained endemic for past human rights violations by members of law enforcement agencies.
+Impunity for past human rights violations by members of law enforcement agencies prevailed.

-No further progress was made in the case of the abduction and forcible return to Türkiye of seven Turkish teachers by Moldovan security services in 2018, beyond the fining in 2020 of the former director of the Security and Intelligence Service (SIS) for a related economic offence.
+There was no further investigation in connection with the abduction and forcible return of seven Turkish teachers to Türkiye by Moldovan security services in 2018, beyond the 2020 conviction of the former director of the Security and Intelligence Services, whose penalty was a fine for a related economic offence.

 Freedom of expression